 Duluth Social Security Disability Lawyer Near Me 404-400-4000

 There are a few severe conditions that the SSA will always recognize as a disability.
-All you need is a doctor’s diagnosis.
+All you need to get benefits is a diagnosis by a doctor.
 These conditions include some cancers and kidney failure.

 All other conditions fall into a “gray area.”
-Sometimes they are serious enough to keep you from working, but not always.
+Sometimes they cause enough injury to keep you from working, but not always.
 For example, many heart patients hold jobs and lead normal lives.
 But some have heart conditions that are so severe they are unable to work anymore.
 The SSA calls these “disabling conditions,” and they might include:

 - Serious heart conditions and heart failure